 Of course, a great deal of this reading depends on thinking that when Dickinson put hope in quotes she meant to refer to the title of Bronte’s poem whose protagonist is highly skeptical about hope.
 There’s another thing she might be quoting, a special use of the word.
 When Dickinson entered Mount Holyoke the students there were highly encouraged to make a sincere profession of religious faith.
 At the end of her single year there, Emily Dickinson was still in a small group that refused to make that profession.
 The school had a classification for those hard-cases.
 They were put down as “Without hope.”

 Here’s my performance of Dickinson’s “Hope’ is a thing with feathers.”
-Use the player below to hear it.
+Use the player below to hear it if you see that, or if you don’t, this highlighted hyperlink can play it.

 *Somewhere in my reading this spring someone tipped me off to consider Bronte’s “Hope” as an influence on this poem of Dickinson’s.
 I did, and this is what I found following that tip.
 However, I can’t find any note I made about where I first read that there might be a connection.
 I owe someone.